atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+regexp : class java.lang.String : The regular expression to search for

-arg1 : class java.lang.String : No Description
+replaceWith : class java.lang.String : The string to replace matching expressions with

 ### `replace`